 Some foods are notorious for sticking between teeth, but if you constantly find yourself picking food from your teeth, then you may have a problem such as too much space from gum recession or gum disease.
 Dentists can easily examine your teeth for improper spacing, or perhaps cavities or holes that allow food and bacteria to gather inside of them.
 If your teeth aren’t properly shaped or aligned, or if they are infected with decay, then picking and flossing won’t address those issues.

 We recommend you visit the dentist regularly for a thorough dental check-up!
-If you find yourself flossing and picking to remove food stuck from teeth, call Brit Phillips DDS Fort Worth 817-361-1999.
+If you find yourself flossing and picking to remove food stuck from teeth.
 You may have improper spacing or other issues that may be causing the food to lodge in between your teeth or literally collect in your teeth.

 With Age Comes Wisdom Teeth